fschuhi/digital-garden-rob-burbea-publish/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 <span class="counts">**<a data-href="0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^6-1" href="0302+Preliminaries+Regarding+Voice%2C+Movement%2C+and+Gesture+-+Part+2#^6-1" class="internal-link" target="_blank" rel="noopener">6-1</a>**: _<a data-href="Soulmaking" href="Soulmaking" class="internal-link" target="_blank" rel="noopener">Soulmaking</a> (2) · <a data-href="Soul" href="Soul" class="internal-link" target="_blank" rel="noopener">Soul</a> (3)_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-In a way, I'm offering these particular teachings now, offering them so that there's the possibility that you can practise, and practise in a way that you don't end up regretting, that you don't end up regretting not supporting yourself fully, or allowing yourself or enabling yourself fully to move in the direction or be moved in the direction of what _you_ want with respect to <a data-href="Soulmaking" href="Soulmaking" class="internal-link" target="_blank" rel="noopener">Soulmaking Dharma</a>, and also what you want with respect to [[soul]] in life, the expression and the living of soul in life, _your_ soul in _your_ life.
+In a way, I'm offering these particular teachings now, offering them so that there's the possibility that you can practise, and practise in a way that you don't end up regretting, that you don't end up regretting not supporting yourself fully, or allowing yourself or enabling yourself fully to move in the direction or be moved in the direction of what <i>you</i> want with respect to <a data-href="Soulmaking" href="Soulmaking" class="internal-link" target="_blank" rel="noopener">Soulmaking Dharma</a>, and also what you want with respect to <a data-href="soul" href="soul" class="internal-link" target="_blank" rel="noopener">soul</a> in life, the expression and the living of soul in life, <i>your</i> soul in <i>your</i> life.
 We must call that Soulmaking Dharma; it's not something separate.<br/>
 </div></div>

 ---